darkerego/ethervault/README.md

 - Added a new version called EthervaultV2, which is intended for use on layer-2 networks.
 I wrote version 2 without worrying about being constrained by deployment and gas costs.
-- In version 2, the dailyLimit parameter is the amount of DOLLARS worth of assets that signers are allowed to withdraw per day.
-This version requires also deploying a separate contract that retreives price data from a chainlink oracle.
+- In version 2, the dailyLimit parameter is the amount of DOLLARS worth of assets that signers are allowed to withdraw per day. <s>This version requires also deploying a separate contract that retreives price data from a chainlink oracle.</s>
+  - Update: I modified EthervaultL2 so that the price oracle stuff is now in the same contract.
 - TODO: write documentation on price consumer contract and version 2

 <p>
 <b>Note: </b> I have NOT tested version 2, and version 1 is also still pretty beta!
 </p>

 ### TODO

 - Write automated tests for contract functions
 - Fuzzing with echidna
+- Test all of the function in EthervaultL2

 ### Changelog
 March 26/2023